dcbaker/jsonstreams/docs/source/api.rst

     negative effect on performance.

-    This class can also be used as a context manager (used with the with statement), which will automatically call the :py:meth:`Stream.close` method when exiting the context.
+    This class can also be used as a context manager (used with the with statement), which will automatically call the :py:meth:`.Stream.close` method when exiting the context.

     .. code-block:: python